Emsisoft customer stories: When Harry met Ransomware

 - If you have been infected but you don’t know what type of ransomware you have been infected with, MalwareHunterTeam have your back.
 IDRansomware checks specific signatures and features of the code to determine which strain is responsible for your loss of data.
 Once you know which strain of ransomware you are dealing with, we can find a decrypter key that works for you.
 To learn more about how security researchers identify ransomware, see this interview with security researcher Michael Gillespie on our blog.

-- To protect your computer from malware, always run a premium security suite such as Emsisoft Anti-Malware or Emsisoft Internet Security.
+- To protect your computer from malware, always run a premium security solution with Anti-Ransomware blocking technology such as Emsisoft Anti-Malware.

 - Run Emsisoft Emergency Kit for a second opinion or a system clean to be sure there is nothing lurking that your antimalware product has missed.
 This is a free download and can be run without installation.
 Emsisoft doesn’t charge for emergencies as we have demonstrated in this case study, so you can clean your system without the fear of extra cost.